-will help prepare for an Outpatient Short Stay Appointment in the Burn Unit.
+Your child will need wound care in the burn unit.
+This handout will help prepare you and your child for an Outpatient Short Stay Appointment in the Burn Unit.

 What to Bring

-A list of medicines (include any that have been prescribed by other providers).
+A list of your child’s medicines (include any that have been prescribed by other providers).

-List of allergies (also include any side effects such as upset stomach, nausea, diarrhea, etc.).
+A list of your child’s allergies (also include any side effects such as upset stomach, nausea, diarrhea, etc.).

 If your child is being sedated for wound care, they cannot have any food or drink in their stomach.
 If they eat or drink after the times listed, the sedation and wound care will be postponed.
-These are the times your child needs to be finished eating or drinking:
+Follow the directions below:

-6 hours before your child’s sedation: They should stop eating all solids.
+6 hours before your child’s sedation: Stop all solid foods.
 Stop drinking milk, formula, and any other cloudy liquids.

-4 hours before your child’s sedation: Stop breastfeeding or giving your child breastmilk.
+4 hours before your child’s sedation: Stop breastmilk.

-2 hours before your child’s sedation: Stop giving your child all clear liquids such as broth, clear juices, water, popsicles.
+2 hours before your child’s sedation: Stop all clear liquids such as broth, clear juices, water, popsicles.

-The nurse will check you in and ask some questions.
-If your child is going to be sedated, he or she will be given the medicines to drink.
-The medicines can take 10-30 minutes to start working.
+The nurse will check your child in and ask some questions.
+If your child is going to be sedated, they will be given sedation medicines to drink.
+The sedation medicines can take 10-30 minutes to start working.

-The dressing will be removed.
-The burn/wound will be washed with soap and water.
-The team will look at the wound to see how it is healing.
-Pictures will be taken for the medical record.
-The team will decide if any changes are needed and will then apply a new dressing.
+Once your child is sedated, we will remove the dressings.
+The wound will be washed with soap and water.
+We will see how the wound is healing and take pictures for the medical record.
+We will decide if any changes are needed and will then apply a new dressing.

-If your child is being sedated, it can take up to a few hours for the medicines to wear off.
-The medicines must wear off before leaving the hospital, so your child can safely eat, drink, and go home.
-Every child reacts differently to these medicines, so we cannot predict how long this will take.
+If your child was sedated, it can take up to a few hours for the medicines to wear off.
+Each child reacts differently to these medicines, so we do not know how long this will take.
+The medicines must wear off before leaving the hospital.
+Before you leave, we will make sure your child can eat and drink safely.

 Dressings at Home

 Do not remove the dressings at home.
-Staff will remove the dressing at the next appointment.
+We will remove them at your child’s next visit.
 Keep the dressings clean and dry.